Pompeii (film): Plot

-The eruption sends flaming debris raining down upon the city as the populace tries to flee to the harbor.
-One fireball destroys and sinks a ship, killing the escaping Graecus.
-Before dying, Aurelia tells Milo that Cassia is at the villa.
-Milo races to the villa and manages to save Cassia, but Ariadne is killed when the villa collapses into the Mediterranean Sea.
-Atticus tries to reach the harbor, but a tsunami created by the volcano smashes into the city, destroying the harbour and the outer walls, and smashing several ships.
+Flaming debris rains down upon the city as everyone tries to flee to the harbor.
+One fireball sinks a ship, killing the escaping Graecus.
+Before succumbing to her injuries, Aurelia tells Milo that Cassia is at the villa.
+There, Milo manages to save Cassia, but Ariadne is killed when the villa collapses into the Mediterranean Sea.
+Atticus tries to reach the harbor, which is destroyed with several ships when a tsunami created by the volcano smashes into the city.
 Reuniting with Atticus, Milo suggests searching the arena for horses to escape.

-As the gladiators face Roman soldiers at the arena, Cassia is abducted by Corvus after finding her parents' bodies.
-Atticus has Milo chase after the chariot carrying the two while he fights Proculus.
+As the gladiators face Roman soldiers at the arena, Cassia is abducted by Corvus.
+Milo chases after the chariot carrying the two while Atticus fights Proculus.
 Atticus is mortally wounded in the duel, but nonetheless manages to kill Proculus.

-Milo chases Corvus across the city; both barely avoid fireballs, and collapsing infrastructure.
-Cassia manages to free herself before the chariot crashes into the Temple of Apollo.
-Milo and Corvus duel as a fireball destroys the temple.
-Cassia chains Corvus to a building, as Milo declares who he is, that Corvus killed his family and now his gods are coming to punish the Senator.
+Cassia frees herself before the chariot crashes into the Temple of Apollo.
+Milo and Corvus duel aboard the chariot as a fireball destroys the temple.
+Cassia then chains Corvus to a building, as Milo reveals who he is.
+He declares that his gods are coming to punish Corvus.
 Milo and Cassia ride off as a pyroclastic surge races into the city, incinerating Corvus.
-At the arena, Atticus proudly proclaims that he dies a free man before being consumed by the pyroclastic flow.
-At the city outskirts, the horse throws off Milo and Cassia.
-Milo tells Cassia to leave him, realising the horse isn't fast enough to carry them both.
-Instead, she sends the horse off, not wanting to spend her last moments running, and knowing they cannot outrun the surge.
-Milo kisses Cassia as the surge engulfs them.
-The last shot is of the duo's petrified bodies, locked in an eternal embrace.
+At the arena, Atticus proclaims that he dies a free man before being consumed with the city.

+At the outskirts, the horse throws off Milo and Cassia.
+Milo tells Cassia to leave him, explaining the horse is not fast enough to carry them both.
+Instead, she sends the horse off, knowing they cannot outrun the surge.
+In their final moments, they kiss as the surge engulfs them.
+When the dust settles, their petrified bodies are shown in an eternal embrace.